 Recent Advances in Sports Medicine

 Several advances made in the past decade have improved the management of acute pain conditions in endurance athletes, preventing transformation into chronic conditions.
-First, in addition to well-known topical analgesics or over-the-counter lidocaine ointments, compounded topical analgesic medications such as baclofen, bupivacaine, capsaicin, diclofenac, gabapentin, ketamine, and ketoprofen [Dr. Pinzon, please check if these are appropriate to include] have become more frequently used for acute and chronic pain conditions.3-5 These compounded medications can be customized to included targeted and synergistic treatments such as topic analgesics, anti-inflammatory agents, muscle relaxants, neuroleptic agents, and mild opiates.
+First, in addition to well-known topical analgesics or over-the-counter lidocaine ointments, compounded topical analgesic medications such as baclofen, bupivacaine, capsaicin, diclofenac, gabapentin, ketamine, and ketoprofen, tramadol [Dr. Pinzon, please check if these are appropriate to include- YES- these are all appropriate] have become more frequently used for acute and chronic pain conditions.3-5 These compounded medications can be customized to included targeted and synergistic treatments such as topic analgesics, anti-inflammatory agents, muscle relaxants, neuroleptic agents, and mild opiates.

 Second, regenerative medicine has made great strides in pain medicine and sports medicine.
 Injections of autologous PRP or mesenchymal stem cells may help heal ligaments, tendons, cartilage, and musculoskeletal regions that are damaged by overuse sports injuries.6-10 Future high-quality studies are needed to determine the most appropriate and effective use of these agents.
 In addition, ultrasound guidance has markedly improved the accuracy of delivery of these regenerative medicines as well as delivery of steroid, hyaluronic, and anesthetic injections.